AzothSolver/azothsolver-web/assets/documents/AzothSolver-Whitepaper.md

 ## Abstract

-AzothSolver is a performance-focused solver implementation for CoW Protocol, built with Frankfurt-based bare metal infrastructure and optimized for sub-5millisecond execution latency.
-This document outlines our technical architecture, development approach, and transparent progress toward CoW Protocol's shadow competition entry in Q4 2025.
+AzothSolver is a performance-focused solver implementation for CoW Protocol, built with Frankfurt-based bare metal infrastructure and optimized for sub-5 millisecond execution latency.
+This document outlines the system’s technical architecture, development approach, and roadmap toward integration with CoW Protocol's shadow competition environment in Q4 2025.

 ---